MangoNet-Labs/mango/README.md

 # Welcome to Mango Network

-Mango Network is a Layer 1 blockchain based on the DPoS consensus mechanism and supported by Move to build a transaction-based infrastructure network.
+Mango Network is a Layer 1 blockchain based on the DPoS consensus mechanism and supported by Move to build a transaction-based omni-chain facility infrastructure network.

 ## Mango Highlights